Sharon Davies: Departure

+Returns

-Muschamp reprised the role on 28 July 2022, as she made a cameo appearance in the show's final episode.
+Muschamp reprised the role on 28 July 2022, as she made a cameo appearance in the show's then-final episode.
 Sharon sends a video message to her old friend Melanie Pearson (Lucinda Cowden), congratulating her on her wedding day.
-Laura Denby of the Radio Times noted "it's a testament to Neighbours that so many former stars of the show have been happy to join the tributes."
+Laura Denby of the Radio Times noted, "it's a testament to Neighbours that so many former stars of the show have been happy to join the tributes."
+On 3 October 2023, it was announced Muschamp would be reprising the role for a guest stint, following the revival of the show.
+In a video posted to the show's social media accounts, Muschamp stated, "Shaz is back, at least for a little while.
+It's going to be so fun and I cannot wait for you to see it.
+Thank you so much for watching us, and thank you so much for saving the show.
+We'll see you soon."
+The character returns in the episode broadcast on 3 November, as she meets up with Nell Rebecchi (Ayisha Salem-Towner), who wants information about Melanie.

 Storylines

 Sharon leaves home to find her sister Bronwyn Davies, but as she does not leave a note, Bronwyn is shocked to hear that her sister has run away.
 Harold Bishop (Ian Smith) catches Sharon leaving the Coffee Shop without paying for her meal and makes her work in the kitchen to pay for it.
-Sharon later turns up in Ramsay Street to see Bronwyn and Mrs Mangel (Vivean Gray) agrees to let Sharon stay with her, Bronwyn, and Jane Harris (Annie Jones).
+Sharon later turns up in Ramsay Street to see Bronwyn and Mrs Mangel agrees to let Sharon stay with her, Bronwyn, and Jane Harris (Annie Jones).
 Sharon manages to upset Mrs Mangel with her attitude and she is almost thrown out when she breaks Mrs Mangel's organ.
 Sharon befriends Todd Landers (Kristian Schmid) and they get themselves into trouble, she also begins dating Nick Page (Mark Stevens).
 Sharon's aunt, Edith Chubb (Irene Inescort), shows up and tries to persuade her to come home, but she later agrees to let her stay.

 When Sharon is closing up the Coffee Shop one day, Vanessa Bailey (Gretchen Zoland) and Pam Muir (Pia Podporin), two girls from school arrive and offer her a cigarette.
 When the girls leave, Sharon throws the lit cigarette in the bin.
 Des Clarke (Paul Keane) later finds the kitchen on fire and he rushes inside with a fire extinguisher.
 The shop blows up and Des is rescued by Harold.
 Nick initially takes the blame for Sharon, but she admits the truth to Harold, who lets her keep her job.